Time To Heal

 When I lost track of the other girls for a moment, I ran into another old friend.
 I hadn’t seen her for a while, but I knew that she had been close with a mutual acquaintance who had died suddenly only days prior.
 (I know.
 There’s a lot to unpack there, but that’s all you really need to know for the sake of this story.)

 The weight of our combined emotions laced with holiday booze was enough to take me over the edge.
 I was overwhelmed and needed to leave immediately.
 Coach suddenly appeared then and offered to take me home.
 (Weeks later, an acquaintance who was also at the bar that night would comment to me on how he’d been uncomfortably aware of a certain wiry man who was watching my every move the whole night.)
+In that moment, Coach was the only escape route I could see through my drunken tunnel vision, so I went with him.

 However, I was also embarrassed about my family seeing me in such a state.
 I can’t believe that was enough for me to want to prolong my time with Coach…

 Instead of taking me home (at my request) we cruised aimlessly through the quiet, snow-laden streets of my hometown.
-I don’t know how long we drove, but Coach’s demeanor softened along the way.
+I don’t know how long we drove, but Coach’s demeanour softened along the way.
 He apologized for how he had treated me in the past.
 He didn’t make any attempts to touch me or cross any other boundaries.
 Between the heat from the car’s vents and the alcohol cushioning my brain, I was washed with a sense of ease.
 I didn’t see a future where we would ever be friends again but at least I could move on knowing that we had resolved our past, that I had found some mythical closure.

 Feeling much more relaxed, I was finally ready to go home.